 These are the three questions I get asked the most when I tell anyone about my aromatic experiences.

 Some family and friends have heard about it in passing but they are not too sure about what exactly is aromatherapy or how it works.

-Aromatherapy is a form of alternative medicine.
-It is the practice of using essential oils, plant oils and other natural substances whose aroma and/or physical application provides therapeutic relief of some condition.
+Aromatherapy is a type of alternative medicine.
+It is the practice of using essential oils, plant oils and other natural substances whose aroma and/or physical application provides therapeutic relief from one or multiple conditions.